PCSchmidt/mobtownai/README.md

 # MobtownAI Website

-This is the website for MobtownAI, designed to be deployed to the domain mobtownai.com or hosted on GitHub Pages.
+This is the website for MobtownAI, designed to be hosted on GitHub Pages.

 ## Project Structure